jack-surman/Jack-Surman/README.md

 - 👋 Hi, I’m @Jack-Surman
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Jack-Surman/Jack-Surman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.